mengtingzz/marketing-campaign-analysis/Marketing Campaign Analysis.md

 # Marketing Campaign Analysis

 ## Scenario
 As a data analyst working for an advertising agency, Client A, a cosmetic company, has been implementing digital advertising across various channels such as search, display, and social media.
-They seek your expertise in understanding the seasonality and devising effective marketing campaign strategies for peak seasons to optimize sales.
+They seek your expertise in understanding the **seasonality** and devising **effective marketing campaign strategies** for peak seasons to optimize sales.
 What approach would you recommend taking in this scenario?

 ## Step 1: Identify Key Metrics

-In this step, we define key metrics that form the foundation of our analysis, categorized into Seasonality Metrics and Campaign Performance Metrics.
+In this step, we define key metrics that form the foundation of our analysis.

 ### Seasonality Metrics:
 1. **Sales Volume:** Reflects revenue patterns over time, helping identify seasonal sales trends.